FastFlix is a simple and friendly GUI for encoding videos.

 You will need to have

 ffprobe executables on your PATH and they must be executable.
-Version 4.3 or greater is required.
-The one in your in your package manager system may not support all encoders or options.
+Version 4.3 or greater is required for most usage, latest master build is recommended and required for some features.
+The one in your package manager system may not support all encoders or options.

 Check out the FFmpeg download page for static builds for Linux and Mac.